ruyd/Concentrate/README.md

 # Concentrate

-Reading a lot of sites and studying a bit on YouTube?
+Reading a lot of sites and studying a bit?

 It's harder than it has to be with so much competition for your attention.